valdirunars/BioSwift/README.md

 <img src="./BioSwift.svg" width="100%" />

 ## Description
-An attempt to start a Bioinformatics library written purely in Swift
+An attempt to create a set of freely available tools for biological computation written in pure Swift

 ## Features